carsanmilcar/scene-gen-llm/containers/README.md

 # Containers
-Docker definitions for this project:
+Docker definition for this project:

-- QLC+ web server exposed on port 9999.
 - Lightweight Ollama server exposed on port 11434.

 ## Quick Ollama usage from PowerShell (host)